-- Use of clear signage showing the destination and time / distance, particularly at the station, at main junctions and at points where the main corridors enter the IP-One area, taking care to avoid the creation of 'clutter'. - Promotion of use of the Gipping Corridor (once enhanced) for east to west journeys through the IP-One area (see Gipping Corridor section). - Provision of segregated off-road cycle tracks where space allows. - Where there is insufficient space for a fully segregated off road-cycle track, provide on-road cycle lanes. - Provision of secure, covered cycle parking serving the Central Shopping Area and Ipswich Village to provide for long term cycle parking (i.e. all day).
+- Use of clear signage showing the destination and time / distance, particularly at the station, at main junctions and at points where the main corridors enter the IP-One area, taking care to avoid the creation of 'clutter'. - Promotion of use of the Gipping Corridor (once enhanced) for east to west journeys through the IP-One area (see Gipping Corridor section). - Provision of segregated off-road cycle paths where space allows. - Where there is insufficient space for a fully segregated off road-cycle path, provide on-road cycle lanes. - Provision of secure, covered cycle parking serving the Central Shopping Area and Ipswich Village to provide for long term cycle parking (i.e. all day).
 This could include CCTV monitored provision where it is not practical to provide lockable parking.
-This should ideally represent a 'cycle hub' with facilities for cycle repairs and maintenance. - Improvements to existing cycle stands where these require maintenance, replacing or additional provision. - Linking with routes to south west Ipswich and Ipswich station, provision of a direct and legible route from the station to the Central Shopping Area passing through Ipswich Village.
+This should ideally represent a 'cycle hub' with facilities for cycle repairs and maintenance. - Improvements to existing cycle stands where these require maintenance or replacing. - Linking with routes to south west Ipswich and Ipswich station, provision of a direct and legible route from the station to the Central Shopping Area passing through Ipswich Village.
 Princes Street represents the most direct route in this regard.
-This could include priority phases for cyclists at junctions and a segregated cycle route over the Princes Street bridge, subject to assessment of the impact on traffic flows. - Enhancements to east-west and north-south routes across the town centre, linking with routes into and out of the centre. - Provision to cross Star Lane and Key Street / College Street as a continuation of routes from the north to the waterfront, including closing Foundation Street to vehicular traffic to create a cycle and pedestrian link between Star Lane and College Street, subject to assessment of impacts on traffic flows.
+This could include priority phases for cyclists at junctions and a segregated cycle route over the Princes Street bridge, subject to assessment of the impact on traffic flows. - Provision to cross Star Lane and Key Street / College Street as a continuation of routes from the north to the waterfront, including closing Foundation Street to vehicular traffic to create a cycle and pedestrian link between Star Lane and College Street, subject to assessment of impacts on traffic flows.